 Sustainable transport modes

 Transport is still a key challenge for the bank.
-The EIB Transport Policy is largely outdated and currently enables the financing of polluting and carbon-intensive transport modes, including the expansion of airports and motorways.
+The EIB Transport Policy is largely outdated and currently enables the financing of polluting and carbon-intensive transport modes, including the expansion of motorways.

 If the EIB is serious about becoming the “EU Climate Bank”, it must end its support to heavily polluting projects and instead prioritize funding for zero-carbon transport modes, such as electric urban public transport, bike lanes and rail electrification (including night trains).